Genouka/Xeonjia/README.md

 There are two modes:

-1) Story mode: the world has been frozen and your duty is to defeat the "King of Evil" and save the world.
+1) Story mode: the world has been frozen and your duty is to defeat the "King of Evil" and save the kingdom.

-2) Multiplayer mode: the aim of this mode is to score points and make your team win.
+2) Multiplayer mode: defeat enemies, score points and make your team win.

 Basically you will have to swipe your finger to move your character across the world.